AndySomogyi/sbmlsolver/docs/source/Examples/parallel/parallel_index.rst

 The simplest way in Python to use multiple cores simultaneously for running RoadRunner simulations is to use the `multiprocessing <https://docs.python.org/3/library/multiprocessing.html>`_ library.
 Further, the simplest multiprocessing tool that one can use is a `multiprocessing.Pool`.
+This leads to about a x3 speed up for this example.

 .. literalinclude:: gillespie_simulations_multiprocessing_pool.py
     :linenos: